patatabob2-pixel/homebrew-ds/README.md

 # Downloading games
-if you want to download games you search for the .nds file game then you go into the roms nds then pate it into there
+if you want to download games you search for the .nds file game then you go into the roms nds then paste it into there